 Would we be willing to pay it?

-We often say “Of course we would all like the law to succeed in eradicating all drug use!” but what we might forget – or at least not have a realistic picture of – is the price we’d have to pay for successfully solving the problem of drug use.
-There are a lot of things that would have to change in the way our society is built, and in the rules governing its workings, in order to allow for the possibility that the drug problem could be made to go away; changes that in themselves arguably could be quite undesirable.
-What is this price, and are we really ready to pay it?
+We often say, “Of course we would all like the law to succeed in eradicating all drug use!” but what we might forget – or at least not have a realistic picture of – is the price we would have to pay for effectively addressing the problem of drug use.
+There are many aspects of our society that would need to change, along with the rules governing its operation, in order to create the potential for eliminating the drug issue; changes that could themselves be quite undesirable.
+What is this price, and are we truly prepared to pay it?

 L. Permission To Speak Freely